whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Bottom line, `blend_chars` lets you enrich the index and store extra tokens with special characters in those.
 That might be a handy addition to your regular tokenization based on `charset_table`.

-### Mixed codes (with letters and digits)
+### Mixed Codes (with Letters and digits)

 To index **mixed codes**, i.e. terms that mix letters and digits, you need to enable `blend_mixed_codes = 1` setting (and reindex).

-That way Sphinx adds extra spaces on _letter-digit boundaries_ when making the base split, but still stores the full original token as an extra.
+That way Sphinx adds extra spaces on *letter-digit boundaries* when making the base split, but still stores the full original token as an extra.
 For example, `UE53N5740AU` gets broken down to as much as 5 parts:

 -   pos 1, `ue` and `ue53n5740au`
 -   pos 2, `53`